soubirdutta/eGamers/README.md

 ![](images/correlation.png)

 As a result, a logistic regression model did not show great accuracy in predicting at-risk players based on their bio-social profiles.
+Some adjustments such as cutting age and hours played into bins did not improve the accuracy.